 Done with whispering utter nonsense to my wife, we scarpered from the whisper caves in the direction of a cracking little waterfall.

-No walk around Oliwa Park would be complete without a visit to the Japanese-style botanic garden:
+No walk around Oliwa Park is complete without a visit to the Japanese-style botanic garden:

 From the whisper caves to “beech alley”, and the English-Chinese touches to the Japanese-style botanic garden, Oliwa Park is a breathtaking urban oasis.
 It is easily one of the best parks in Gdańsk.

-Looking forward to the winter, Oliwa Park turns into a magical kingdom as it becomes illuminated with thousands of Christmas nights.
-I’ve never seen the Park in all its winter glory, but I sure hope to this year.
+Looking ahead to wintertime, Oliwa Park turns into a magical kingdom as it becomes illuminated with thousands of Christmas nights.